 If I'm unavailable, Academic Liaison Librarians are available via the LibSmart virtual chat and desk service.

 The LibSmart Point, our drop-in desk, will be available between 1-2pm on weekday afternoons.
 We can also be reached virtually via the 'LibSmart Chat' tab on the right hand side of the screen.
 Subject librarians will be online to help:

 We can help with finding research, materials and literature for your assignments, advise on how best to use Library resources, give referencing support and help with dissertations and final year projects.

-Or you can pick up top tips in our LibSmart workshop sessions, which will be running later in the term.
+Or you can pick up top tips in our LibSmart workshop sessions.
+Take a look and book a session on our LibSmart pages.